RillingDev/rilling.dev/source/_drafts/highly-inefficient-ways-to-store-images-in-css.md

 I ended up using hexadecimal notation (e.g. `#ff00c0`) instead of the RGB color function notation (e.g. `rgb(255 0 192)`).
 This saves a few characters, and even allows us to use the shorthand notation (e.g. `#f0a`) where applicable.
 I originally opted for the RGB color function notation because I assumed that we need to handle images with colors more precise than the single byte per channel the hexadecimal notation supports which could only be represented in the RGB function notation (e.g. using `rgb(0.25 64.075 192 / 33.333%)`).
 This however turned out to be irrelevant later on as the [`ImageData`](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) object returned from the canvas only uses integers from `0` to `255` for color channel values, which means a single byte per channel and thus the hexadecimal notation is sufficient.

+After these optimizations the example image 3 `box-shadow` value size has been decreased to 710.8KiB.

 ### Further Optimizations That Were Not Implemented